HeardLibrary/digital-scholarship/computer/index.md

 - Physical ports on your computer
 - Device drivers
 - Printers
-- External drives
+- Removable storage
-- Additional monitors
+- Multiple monitors

 Go to Lesson 4: Connections [for Mac](connections-mac/) or [for Windows](connections-windows/)